ElvisZhang95/Career_preparation/behaviour_questions.md

 1. what is the biggest risk you ever took?
 > The module selection for my master courses.
 My program have three phd level courses which provide by research institute Gatsby unit.
 Our program direction recommend us not to select these modules because these courses are risky to fail.
 I like to challenge myself so that I select all three modules in first semester.
 >
 >The process is a hard trip.
-Due to the difficulty of courses, we set up study group for
+Due to the difficulty of courses, we set up study group for people who have same courses.
+After class, we get together and discuss the coursework and question.
+It really helpful to help me make it through.

 2. Are you comfortable with risk?
 > Yes.
 When the risk already exist, you can't ignore it.
 I will try to find the reason of risk.
 It's always works well to separate the risk to several small part issues.
 Then solve them one by one.